 Looking for some easy ways to implement body percussion activities into your music lessons?
 If you’re teaching elementary music, then this post is for you.
 I’ll be sharing some easy ways you can add body percussion to your class activities.

-Although , you can use any song and add in some simple patterns for students to play.
+Although , you can use any song with this body percussion pattern or create your own body percussion actions for students to play.

 Body percussion activities help students connect movement and music concepts.